crawl/crawl/crawl-ref/docs/crawl_manual.rst

 possessions are assigned.
 This command can be used to change spell or ability letters, too.

+Some items can be sticky-cursed, in which case they weld themselves to your body when you use them.
+Such items usually carry some kind of disadvantage: a weapon or armour may be damaged or negatively enchanted, while rings can have all manner of unpleasant effects on you.
+If you are lucky, you might find magic which can rid you of these curses.

 Items like scrolls, potions, and some other types each have a characteristic, like a label or a colour, which will let you tell them apart on the basis of their function.
 However, these characteristics change between each game, so